 - The Bolognese dog breed from Italy is very similar to the Coton De Tuléar and they are also comparable in size and appearance to the Maltese.

-Where to buy/adopt your Coton De Tuléar from
+Where to find a Coton De Tuléar

 An advantage of buying your Coton De Tuléar from a breeder or private seller is that your puppy will be used to being handled by humans and it is probably raised in litters.
 This makes him more social.
 A good breeder will also pay importance to the early vaccinations and health checks.
 You can also get to meet the puppy’s parents and judge their temperament before buying a one with a personable disposition.
 On the downside, you may have to wait for a long period before getting the puppy home since ethical breeders only have one or two litters per year.

 These are run by organizations that work towards animal welfare.
 An advantage of adopting Coton De Tuléar rescue is that you can get a fully grown pet that is likely to be house-trained.
-These dogs are also not as expensive as ones you buy from breeders or private sellers.
+These dogs are also not as expensive as the ones you buy from breeders or private sellers.
 Disadvantage of getting a Coton De Tuléar rescue is that its temperament is already formed and many dogs tend to suffer from anxiety and other issues.
 Occasionally, the Coton De Tuléar rescue will not adjust to a family in which case, it has to be returned to the rescue shelter.

 Coton De Tuléar temperament